Farva1/Cryptography-Lab/README.md

-# Cryptography Lab (Caesar, Vigenère, RSA & Poker Test)
+Cryptography Lab (Caesar, Vigenère, RSA & Poker Test)

-**Author:** Umme Farva
+Author: Umme Farva
-**Tools Used:** CrypTool 1.4.42
+Tools Used: CrypTool 1.4.42

----

-## Overview
+Overview

 This project demonstrates several foundational cryptographic techniques using CrypTool, including:

-- **Caesar Cipher** – classical substitution cipher
+Caesar Cipher – classical substitution cipher

-- **Vigenère Cipher** – polyalphabetic encryption
+Vigenère Cipher – polyalphabetic encryption

-- **RSA** – public-key cryptography (1024-bit keypair generation)
+RSA – modern public-key cryptography (1024-bit keypair generation)

-- **Poker Test** – randomness evaluation of ciphertext
+Poker Test – randomness evaluation of ciphertext

-The goal is to understand how classical and modern cryptography work, how they fail, and how attackers perform cryptanalysis.
+The goal of this lab is to understand:

+How classical and modern cryptography work

+How they fail under analysis

+How attackers perform cryptanalysis

+How randomness impacts security

-All screenshots are included for documentation and portfolio evidence.
+All screenshots have been included for documentation and portfolio evidence.

----

-## Project Structure
+Project Structure
 Cryptography-Lab/
 │
 ├── README.md